Currently viewing: Stakeholder relations / Next: Community relations in Australia

-We generate and share significant value for the societies in which we operate.
-Our total value distribution, graphically depicted on Value creation and distribution, details the economic value we create at Group level as well as in our countries of operation.
-During 2017, Gold Fields' total value distribution to our stakeholders - as measured by the World Gold Council standards - was US$2.85bn, in the form of payments to governments, business partners, its workforce, communities and capital providers.
+We create and distribute value for all stakeholders in the countries in which we operate.
+Our total value distribution, graphically depicted on p6, highlights the economic value we created at Group level during 2018, as well as value created in our individual regions.
+Gold Fields' total value distribution during 2018 amounted to US$2.71bn (2017: US$2.85bn), in the form of payments to governments, business partners, our workforce, host communities and capital providers.

-People are critical to safe operational delivery and our main human resource objectives are focused on ensuring we have the skills, culture and workforce profile necessary to meet our strategic objectives.
+Our workforce is critical to safe operational delivery.
+We remain focused on ensuring we have the necessary skills, culture and workforce profile required to meet our objectives and that our workforce is structured to support the delivery of immediate and long-term strategic objectives.

 As the issuers of mining licences, developers of policy and implementers of regulations, host governments are among Gold Fields' most important stakeholders.
 This requires first and foremost good corporate citizenship from Gold Fields in terms of adherence to all relevant legislation, including the payment of taxes and other levies.
 We are committed to working with governments at national, regional and local level in establishing sound and transparent working relationships that benefit the countries and host communities.

 Gold Fields does not provide financial contributions to political parties and lobby groups unless explicitly approved by the Gold Fields Board of Directors in accordance with the Company's Code of Conduct.
 No political donations were made in 2018.

 |Gold Fields’ tax strategy is to proactively manage our tax obligations in a transparent, responsible and sustainable manner, acknowledging the differing interests of all our stakeholders.
 Our full tax strategy and policy can be found at www.goldfields.com/integrated-annual-reports.com|